-Did you know that private label brands (PL) have been around for almost a decade?
-Back in 1928, the Swiss introduced the PL concept and since then it has been spreading like wildfire.
-Actually, we should point out that PL is not only spreading but also “evolving.”
-We are witnessing a quiet renaissance, which … Continue reading The evolution of private label brands
+Did you know that private label brands (PL) have been around for almost a century?
+Back in 1928, it was the Swiss, who introduced the concept.
+And since then PL has been spreading like wildflowers.
+To be fair PL is more than spreading: it is also “evolving.”
+Today, we are witnessing a quiet renaissance, which … Continue reading The evolution of private label brands

-Did your key project fail to deliver expected result?
-Did your organization undergo a massive restructuring process, yet nothing has changed?
+Did your key project fail to deliver the expected result?
+Has your organization undergone a massive restructuring process, yet nothing has changed?
 Did your city spend a fortune to brand itself, but in reality nobody has cared?
 Don’t feel bad, because you are not alone: Turns out 75% of organizational change projects do not yield the promised result.
 Let’s … Continue reading When do people support change?